Lee Bontecou

 Lee Bontecou (January 15, 1931 – November 8, 2022) was an American sculptor and printmaker and a pioneer figure in the New York art world.
 She kept her work consistently in a recognizable style, and received broad recognition in the 1960s.
 Bontecou made abstract sculptures in the 1960s and 1970s and created vacuum-formed plastic fish, plants, and flower forms in the 1970s.
 Rich, organic shapes and powerful energy appear in her drawings, prints, and sculptures.
 Her work has been shown and collected in many major museums in the United States and in Europe.

 Early life and education

-From the time Bontecou attended high school, she found herself interested in sculpture; "I avoided everything that was commercial art.
-I avoided having to make posters, and I avoided all of these... it was just not interesting to me.
+Bontecou was born in Providence, Rhode Island.
+She had an older brother, Hank.
+Her father was a salesman and was involved with the development of the aluminum canoe.
+Her mother wired submarine parts during WWII.
+As a little girl, Bontecou spent time at the family's cabin in Yarmouth, Nova Scotia, where she first experimented with sculpture, whittling animals out of wood.
+From the time Bontecou attended high school, she found herself focusing on sculpture; "I avoided everything that was commercial art.
+I avoided having to make posters, and I avoided all of these...it was just not interesting to me.
 But I was always drawing at home, and making little clay stuff and little figures, little – anything that I could get my hands on.
 And I did enjoy the clay."